InesBatista28/Linux-Recycle-Bin-Simulation/TECHNICAL_DOC.md

 ### 4.6. delete_file
 Accepts one or more file or directory paths as arguments.
-It validates existence, permissions, recycle bin limits, and disk space; generates metadata (ID, name, path, etc., see **Section 3: Metadata Schema**); and moves items to the recycle bin.
+It validates existence, permissions, recycle bin limits, and disk space; generates metadata (ID, name, path, etc., see **3.
+Metadata Schema**); and moves items to the recycle bin.
 Handles errors like non-existent files, full bin, or permission issues, and logs them.

 > **Warning:** This is the core delete operation, central to the recycle bin’s purpose.
 It integrates initialization, ID generation, space checks, and logging to safely move items.
 Other functions like `list_recycled`, `restore_file`, and `search_recycled` depend on the metadata it creates, making it indispensable.